MPAS-Dev/compass/latest/_sources/tutorials/dev_add_test_group.rst.txt

 define multiple versions of the test case by passing the resolution as a parameter to the constructor.

 This tutorial won't describe how to do a parameter study.
-There will be a separate tutorial for that purpose.
+There is a separate tutorial for that purpose: :ref:`dev_tutorial_add_param_study`.
 Instead, what is described here is how to make different variants of a test case with a list of parameter values that a user cannot easily change.
 So far, this is mostly used to create test cases at different resolutions in ``compass`` but the ``compass/ocean/tests/global_ocean`` test group includes a number of test cases that vary base on:

 * whether ice-shelf cavities are included in the ocean domain